Smart Money Is Betting Big In NKE Options

 Analyzing Volume & Open Interest

+In terms of liquidity and interest, the mean open interest for Nike options trades today is 3809.68 with a total volume of 11,361.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Nike's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Nike's whale trades within a strike price range from $45.0 to $82.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Nike's big money trades within a strike price range of $42.5 to $80.0 over the last 30 days.

 Significant Options Trades Detected: